Oak processionary, treatment for this caterpillar

 Solution to treat against oak processionary

-There is practically no available effective treatment.
-The only solution is to prevent caterpillars from spreading to other oak trees.
+For a long time, there was practically no available effective treatment.
+The only solution was to prevent caterpillars from spreading to other oak trees.

 • Locate and destroy nests which are a wispy white color, as if made from spider webs.